-The majority of probiotic supplements on the market contain mainly the lactobacilli and/or bifidobacteria strains.
-These strains come from dairy and are often found in products like probiotic yogurt and kefir.
-You may have noticed certain probiotic pills located in the refrigerated section of your health food store.
-Proponents of these particular brands state to refrigerate their products need in order to keep the integrity of the bacteria.
-A lot of people assume that these brands are superior due to this special handling required, but that is not necessarily the case.
+The majority of probiotic supplements contain mainly the lactobacilli and/or bifidobacteria strains.
+These strains come from dairy, often found in products like probiotic yogurt and kefir.
+Many of these probiotic supplements require refrigeration in order to maintain the integrity of the bacteria.
+Don’t assume that these brands are superior because they need extra handling.
 In fact, more resilient bacterial strains do NOT require refrigeration to keep their quality.

 There are a few issues with the countless “regular” probiotics out there that you should consider when selecting the best probiotic for you and your body.